All Episodes

 Somehow, in some distant past, America was great.

-Everybody in business was honest, everybody that was successful and wealthy was honest.
+Everybody that was successful and wealthy was honest.

-Everybody who's wealthy and every corporation, every individual that achieved and had and had success somehow is corrupted.
+Everybody who's wealthy in every corporation, every individual that achieved and had success somehow is corrupted.

-Is that what the graduates at Arizona State University wanted to hear that America sucks?
+Is that what the graduates at Arizona State University wanted to hear?

 You've just spent four or five years, whatever number of years they've spent there.

-They certain they sure as hell did not go to college to join a homeless shelter.
+They sure as hell did not go to college to join a homeless shelter.

 They want to hear that they will not graduate and join a world of American exceptionalism.